HeinrichApfelmus/threepenny-gui/doc/design-widgets.md

 For instance, the validated input widget mentioned previously would be represented by a type `ValidatedInput a` where the type variable `a` is the type of the value being stored.

-A widget will typically consist of one or more HTML elements (or even widges) and additional properties.
+A widget will typically consist of one or more HTML elements (or even widgets) and additional properties.
 It is convenient to put this data into a record.

     data ValidatedInput a = ValidatedInput
         { vInput :: Element
         , ...
         }

-Of course, the widget is abstract, the individual record elements are not exportet.
+Of course, the widget is abstract, the individual record elements are not exported.
 Note that the `RecordWildCards` language extension is very handy for avoiding boilerplate while programming with Haskell records.

 Next, we need a function to **create the widget**.
 Traditionally, it has the same name as the widget type, but in lowercase letters.